vbmelo/vbmelo/README.md

 # Hi!
 My name is Victor!

-#### I'm a brazilian Computer Science and Engineering student at University of Aveiro in Portugal!
+#### I'm a brazilian Computer Science and Engineer, living in Aveiro, Portugal!
 I am passionate about technology, music, games and yes, I'm a hardware nerd too.
 My aspirations are to drive change and make the world a better place.
 To me this means helping people by building great and usefull software.
 I also want to keep learning and growing my skills so that I can strive to be the most successful version of myself.

-### Currently I am a Frontend Software Developer (React.Js) at <a href="htttps://msgroup.pt/">MSGroup</a>
+### Currently I am a Fullstack Software Developer (React, Typescript, Node, Java, Springboot) at <a href="https://www.pareva.de">Pareva</a>

 🖖🏻 Lambda, Lambda, Lambda 🖖🏻
 #